-Organisation Description Greater Seattle Al-Anon 12 step support groups for family members of alcoholics.
-12 step support groups for people who want to quit drinking.
-This is the most available and most well known.
-The 12 steps of AA have been adapted to suit Greater Seattle Intergroup other issues, such as narcotics, cocaine, gambling, and co-dependency.
-These of Alcoholics Anonymous steps focus in part on the acceptance of powerlessness over the substance (or behavior), and on the idea of turning to a Higher Power for direction and support.
+Organization Description Greater Seattle Al-Anon 12 step support groups for family members of alcoholics.
+Greater Seattle Intergroup of Alcoholics Anonymous 12 step support groups for people who want to quit drinking.
+This is the most available and most well-known.
+The 12 steps of AA have been adapted to suit other issues, such as narcotics, cocaine, gambling, and co-dependency.
+These steps focus in part on the acceptance of powerlessness over the substance (or behavior), and on the idea of turning to a Higher Power for direction and support.
 One advantage of AA is that there are numerous meetings throughout the area.
 Families Anonymous 12 step support groups for family members of alcohol or drug users.
-FA is often Tannies Anonymous attended by parents.
+FA is often attended by parents.
 Gamblers Anonymous 12 step support groups for compulsive gamblers.
 Marijuana Anonymous 12 step support groups for people who want to quit use of marijuana.
 Narcotics Anonymous 12 step support groups for people who want to quit drug use.
-Secular alternative to 12 step groups that focuses on distinguishing between SMART Recovery rational and irrational thoughts and feelings.
+SMART Recovery Secular alternative to 12 step groups that focus on distinguishing between rational and irrational thoughts and feelings.
 This might be the best choice for someone who is not spiritually based.